harsharajkumar/Machine-Learning/Linear Regression from Scratch/README.md

 plt.plot(X_test, predictions, color='red', label='Predicted')
 plt.legend()
 plt.show()

-##🧾 Key Takeaways
+🧾 Key Takeaways
-#✅ Built completely from scratch using NumPy
+✅ Built completely from scratch using NumPy

 🔍 Offers a clear view of how gradient descent works in linear regression

 ⚙️ Code is modular, clean, and extendable

 🧠 Great for learning core ML concepts like optimization and error minimization

-📌 If you found this useful, give the repo a ⭐ and stay tuned for more machine learning algorithms from scratch!